-5.4.5.2.
+5.4.5.3.
 Waste production and output flows

-Waste generated along the whole life cycle production chains shall be treated following the technical specifications described in the General Programme Instructions.
-When the amount of waste or the output flows is from the life cycle inventory (LCI) are declared, the indicators in Table 3 and Table 4 shall be reported per functional unit or declared unit, and per life cycle stage.
+Waste generated along the whole life cycle production chains shall be treated following the technical specifications described in the GPI.
+The EPD may declare the optional indicators for waste production and output flows as listed at www.environdec.com/indicators per functional unit, per life-cycle stage and in aggregated form.